kice/tensorflow-vdsr/README.md

 - TEST.py : test all the saved checkpoints
 - PLOT.py : plot the test result from TEST.py

+## Changes
+- Support Python 3 and TensorFlow 1.0

 ## How To Use
 ### Training
 ```shell